Applied Data Science

 I am not a student anymore (but am a PhD student/work/…), can I also apply for the minor/one course?

 Yes, you can follow one or multiple courses via non-degree education, please go to the non-degree courses page for more information.
 Here you can also find more information on the fee for non-degree education.
-To enrol, you need approval of the course coordinator (see the ADS minor website), who checks if you fulfill the entry requirements of the course.
+To enrol, you need approval of the course coordinator (see the ADS minor website), who checks if you fulfil the entry requirements of the course.

 Unfortunately, the pre-minor course is as yet indeed in Dutch, we hope that we can change this to English in the future.
 Note that the entry requirement is a minimum of 7.5 EC of statistics & methodology courses, which means that you could also take another (introduction to) statistics course.
-Note that none of the introduction courses offered by our department (Methodology and Statistics, Faculty of Social and Behavioral Sciences) are in English, hence the fit will most likely not be 100% but it can certainly do.
+Note that none of the introduction courses offered by our department (Methodology and Statistics, Faculty of Social and Behavioural Sciences) are in English, hence the fit will most likely not be 100% but it can certainly do.

 An example of an introductory statistics course at another faculty is Methods and Statistics 1 (course code: TW2V19002), Faculty of Humanities, period 3.
 Please enquire with the course coordinator before registering if you are allowed to enrol, and if this course would be accessible enough to you as a non-humanities student.
 Another option would be to take an English introductory course in statistics at another University.
 Make sure to check with the minor coordinator in advance if the chosen course is sufficient.